 - The recipient has put you on their “blocked” list

-Instead of getting stuck on why an email hasn’t delivered, it’s best to look at your bounce rate as a whole and work on improving that.
+Instead of getting stuck on why an email wasn’t delivered, it’s best to look at your bounce rate as a whole and work on improving that.

 Why Your Email Bounce Rate is Important

 Your email bounce rate can affect the overall delivery of all your emails.
-If it’s consistently high, your reputation as a sender can dramatically plummet.
+Consistently high bounce rate hurts your sender reputation.

-When this happens, you’ll start to notice a decline in your engagement levels, including lower open rates, lower click through rates, and ultimately, a lower number of sales.
+When this happens, you’ll start to notice a decline in your engagement levels, including lower open rates, lower click through rates, and ultimately, lower conversion rate.

-As a result, you want to keep your email list as clean as possible and populated with email addresses that don’t bounce.
-This will ensure that the majority of your recipients will get your emails delivered where they can see them, not in their untouched Spam folder.
+As a result, you want to keep your email list as clean as possible, consisting only of email addresses that don’t bounce.
+This will ensure that the majority of your subscribers will see your emails in their inbox.

-The average bounce rate falls somewhere between 2-5% depending on the industry you’re in.
-Anything over 5% should set alarm bells ringing and you should look into clearing up your list or determining why your emails are bouncing.
+The average email bounce rate falls somewhere between 2-5% depending on the industry you’re in.
+Anything over the 5% benchmark should set alarm bells ringing and you should look into cleaning up your list or determining why your emails are bouncing.

 How to Reduce Your Email Bounce Rate

-If you’ve identified a higher-than-average bounce rate or simply want to get your percentage down for optimum results, here are some ways you can reduce your email bounce rate.
+If you’ve identified an above-average bounce rate or simply want to get yours down for optimal results, here are some ways you can reduce your email bounce rate.

 1. Double Opt-Ins

-A double opt-in works by sending a “confirmation” email to a recipient when they sign up to your mailing list and only adds them to your list once they’ve clicked the confirm button.
+A double opt-in works by sending email authentication to every new subscriber and only adds them to your list once they’ve clicked the confirm button.

 2. Clean Your List Regularly

 Over time, your email list will become populated with inactive accounts and problem recipients if you don’t clean it.
-Just like anything, a quick tidy up every now and again will keep your list healthy and active.
+Just like anything, a quick tidy up every now and again will keep your list healthy and active, with a low bounce rate.
+You’ll only be getting soft bounces when people’s inboxes are full.

 3. Make Sure Your Emails Aren’t Spammy

-To avoid alerting the dreaded spam filter, don’t use broken pictures and use copy in your emails that won’t put the spam detector on red alert.
+To avoid the dreaded spam filter, don’t use images that are either too large or too small, or copy that will put the spam detector on red alert.
 Phrases to avoid like the plague include:

 - Act now!